Saltyfunnel/hypr/README.md

     cd scripts
     sudo sh install.sh

-After that, your computer’s fate is entirely your own.
-Expect missing packages, misconfigured paths, and keybinds that launch mysterious apps you’ve never seen before.
+After that, it’s all downhill.
+Expect missing dependencies, rogue keybinds, and enough confusion to fill a small wiki.

 💩 Known “Features” (Things That Are Definitely Broken)

-Waybar disappears whenever it feels like it.
+Waybar occasionally disappears for dramatic effect.

-Hyprland crashes for fun.
+Hyprland sometimes crashes just to remind me who’s boss.

-Tofi refuses to open in a terminal out of sheer defiance.

-Wallpaper script runs on dark magic and bad intentions.

-The colors change depending on whether the moon’s in retrograde.
+The wallpaper script has achieved sentience and now resents me.

+Colour schemes are entirely mood-based — by the computer’s mood, not mine.

-If it all actually works, congratulations — you’ve summoned the Linux gods.
+If it all actually works, congratulations — you’re clearly more powerful than I am.

 🙏 Credits (The Real Heroes)

-ChatGPT: My unpaid intern, moral support, and the only reason any of this exists.
+ChatGPT: My unpaid dev team, emotional support system, and co-author of this disaster.

-pywal16 devs: You made this mess look vaguely aesthetic.
-I owe you several beers.
+pywal16 devs: Wizards.
+Absolute wizards.

-Everyone on r/unixporn: I stole your ideas shamelessly.
+Everyone on r/unixporn: I stole your configs with pride and zero understanding.

-Me: Somehow didn’t nuke my install.
-Barely.
+Me: Somehow still booting into Hyprland every morning like nothing’s wrong.

 💫 Wisdom from the Abyss

-Don’t copy this expecting stability.
-This is a warning, not a tutorial.

-If it breaks, reboot.
-If it still breaks, reinstall.

-Minimalist ≠ functional.

-The moment you think “it’s finally working,” something will explode.
+“If it ain’t broke, it soon will be.”

+Minimalism is just a fancy word for “I gave up.”

+Rebooting fixes everything until it doesn’t.

+Every success here is an accident.

 🔥 Final Thoughts

-If this repo runs perfectly for you, congrats — you’re either a genius or a liar.
+If this setup works for you, good on you — you’ve achieved something I never did: stability.
-If it doesn’t, welcome to the experience.
-Hyprland isn’t a window manager, it’s a personality test.
+If it doesn’t, welcome to the club.
+Grab a coffee, open your logs, and start guessing.

-This is my digital junk drawer, my monument to stubbornness, and somehow...
-I’m proud of it.
+This repo is not a guide.
+It’s a cautionary tale.
+But hey, it looks nice for five minutes at a time — and that’s something.

-License: Do whatever you want.
-Fork it, fix it, mock it, print it on a T-shirt.
+License: Do whatever you want with this.
+Fork it, fix it, burn it, print it on a mug.
 Just don’t tag me when it breaks.
-I’ve suffered enough.
+I’m busy pretending it works.